 He got his start working as a photojournalist for a weekly newspaper in Austin.
 Along the way, he has worked as an executive director, public information officer and director of marketing for various companies.
 Dr. Wilson is the editor of the national magazine, Communication: Journalism Education Today, for the national Journalism Education Association and managing editor of College Media Review for the College Media Association.

 In 2020, the Scholastic Journalism Division of the Association for Education in Journalism and Mass Communication gave him the David Adams Educator of the Year Award.
 He has received the Gold Key from the Columbia Scholastic Press Association, the Pioneer Award from the National Scholastic Press Association, the Star of Texas from the Association of Texas Photography Instructors, the Trailblazer Award from the Texas Association of Journalism Educators and the Carl Towley Award from the Journalism Education Association.
-In 2014, the National Press Photographers Association named him the Robin F. Garland Educator of the Year and the College Media Association named him a him a Distinguished Adviser for newspaper advising at a four-year college or university.
+In 2014, the National Press Photographers Association named him the Robin F. Garland Educator of the Year and the College Media Association named him a Distinguished Adviser for newspaper advising at a four-year college or university.
 In 2017, he received the Edith Fox King Award for contributions to scholastic journalism in Texas.

 Publications he advised at North Carolina State University for a decade, including a yearbook, a daily newspaper, a weekly newspaper, a literary magazine, a 25,000-watt radio station and video outlet, won numerous awards including six Gold Crown awards from the Columbia Scholastic Press Association (four for yearbook and two for literary magazine) and nine Pacemaker from the Associated Collegiate Press (four for yearbook and five for literary magazine).